Payment Solutions for Marketplaces in 2025: Complete Guide

 Partnering with a third-party payment processor like Noda simplifies payments for marketplace businesses and offers numerous benefits.

-They typically provide a wide selection of popular payment methods such as cards, digital wallets, BNPL, and open banking payments.
+Specialised marketplace payments solutions typically provide a wide selection of popular payment methods such as cards, digital wallets, BNPL, and open banking payments.
 Integration is straightforward and requires minimal effort from your team, thanks to clear documentation and technical support.

 Additionally, licensing is easier since the processor controls the funds, reducing risk for your platform, sellers, and buyers.
 Leading providers also offer transaction monitoring tools to prevent fraud.